Calls cost 7p per minute plus your standard network charge.

 As the temperatures reach below zero and severe frosty conditions have been forecast, Scottish Water is reminding homeowners, tenants and business owners to follow their simple winter code of guidance in order to properly protect their pipes and ensure that the water cycle runs as smoothly as possible.
+For example, some plumbing companies may suggest using heat shrink tape as a way of concealing and protecting pipes during the winter season.
+There are other ways of protecting your home and yourself from extreme weather.

 The winter campaign put together by Scottish Water is recommending a three point guide which will help residents and business owners avoid the inconvenience, stress and cost of not taking preventative methods to avoid burst and frozen pipes after extreme weather conditions.
 The winter code advises people to take action and heat, insulate and protect their properties.